sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - work with DBA
   - you might not use the same history in the dev - instead of flyway baseline

+(Charles)
+- Add the service component in the diagram
+- Cloud native development - apps that run well on the cloud
+- There are apps that are not cloud native - example is an app that uses local filesystem or maintains "user visible" state
+- external database is not transient
+- we do bind service in this lab - information that is needed to connect to the service is available to the app in the form of environment variable
+- create-service - self-service model, multiple plans, service can reside outside of cloud foundry

 (Sang)
 - Go over the key points in the Evolutionary database design
   - All database artifacts are version controlled with application code
-  - All database changes are migrations (don't try to make changes to the database directly)
+  - All database changes should be done through migrations (don't try to make changes to the database directly)
   - Everybody gets their own database instance (it is easy with cloud platform like pcf)
   - Developers continuosly integrate database changes (just like